 A cross connection survey must be completed every five years to ensure the facility continues to have the required backflow prevention in place.

-Device tags will be issued and are to be attached to each device and signed by the tester as to the date and outcome of each test.
-The tags are available from Building & Development Services and the Operations Division.
+Device tags are to be attached to each device and must be signed and dated by the tester.
+Tags are available from Building & Development Services and the Operations Division.

 Please view our list of companies that can perform backflow surveys, installations and device testing: